storybookjs/marko/lib/client-api/README.md

 ### Using args in an addon

-Args values are automatically syncronized (via the `changeStoryArgs` and `storyArgsChanged` events) between the preview and manager; APIs exist in `lib/api` to read and set properties in the manager.
+Args values are automatically syncronized (via the `changeStoryArgs` and `storyArgsChanged` events) between the preview and manager; APIs exist in `lib/api` to read and set args in the manager.

 Args need to be serializable -- so currently cannot include callbacks (this may change in a future version).

-Note that arg values are passed directly to a story -- you should only store the actual value that the story needs to render in the property.
+Note that arg values are passed directly to a story -- you should only store the actual value that the story needs to render in the arg.
 If you need more complex information supporting that, use parameters or addon state.

 ### Default values